Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Observation and data reduction

-The 1.6-80 keV FMPA background-subtracted light curve is shown in Fig. \ref{fig:burst} (right panel).
-In this case seven type-I X-ray bursts, one eclipse, one almost completely covered dip at 25 ks from the start time and part of two dips at the begin and end of the observation are present.
-The persistent count rate is close to 20 count s$^{-1}$, that is a factor 5 more intense than that in the other \nustar observation.
-We excluded the time interval containing the type-I X-ray bursts, the eclipse and the dips to obtain the persistent emission.
-Using the same pipeline shown above we obtained a single combined source and background spectrum and a single combined response matrix.
-The exposure time of the combined persistent spectrum is 44.3 ks.
+We show the 1.6-80 keV FPMA background-subtracted light curves for the first and second {\nustar} observation in Fig. \ref{fig:burst}.
+We identified two dips, two eclipses, and one type I X-ray burst in the light curve corresponding to the first observation, while in the second observation we observed seven type I X-ray bursts, one eclipse, one almost complete dip at 25 ks after the start time, and part of two dips at the beginning and end of the observation.
+The count rate during the persistent emission is close to 4 count s$^{-1}$ and 20 count s$^{-1}$ during the first and second observation, respectively.

+To produce the FPMA and FPMB spectra associated with the persistent emission, we created, using {\tt XSELECT} v2.4d, the good time intervals (gti) files to exclude the type I X-ray bursts, the eclipses, and the dips.
+Finally, after verifying the good agreement between the FPMA and FPMB spectra, we used the {\tt addascaspec} task to obtain a single combined spectrum.
+The exposure times of the combined \nustar persistent spectrum are 92.8 ks and 44.3 ks for the first and the second observation, respectively.
+We adopted energy ranges of 3-35 keV and 3-55 keV for the spectra extracted from the observations taken in 2015 and 2016, respectively.